-- Actively participating in classroom lectures and/or laboratory instruction (including delivering a few faculty-supervised lectures) - Helping instructor design homework and/or exam problems - Participating in the formulation of projects (if any) - Holding problem-solving recitation sessions with students - Grading homework, quizzes, and/or lab reports must complete at least two semesters of CTE.
+- Actively participating in classroom lectures and/or laboratory instruction (including delivering a few faculty-supervised lectures) - Helping instructor design homework and/or exam problems - Participating in the formulation of projects (if any) - Holding problem-solving recitation sessions with students - Grading homework, guizzes, and/or lab reports

+At the end of the CTE, the students will submit a short report to the graduate committee that summarizes their CTE activities, with input from the faculty instructor.
+All CBE doctoral students must complete at least two semesters of CTE.
 An additional term of CTE may be prescribed as an outcome of unsatisfactory core course performance as described in section 1.3.3.
 The scheduling of CTE terms will be determined in collaboration with the major professor and the associate department chair.

-At the end of the CTE, the students will submit a short report to the graduate committee that summarizes their CTE activities, with input from the faculty instructor.
-All CBE doctoral students